Preventing unlawful insider trading: disclosure and trading guidelines

 As an additional reminder, any of the types of prohibited information described above that may come to your attention regarding other businesses because of the Company’s special relationship with that entity should not be publicly disclosed.

 Trading Prohibitions and Guidelines

 Paragraphs 1 and 3 below apply to all employees and Board Directors.
-Paragraphs 4 through 7 below apply only to employees at the director level and above and other employees designated from time to time by a Monitor as being likely to come into possession of material nonpublic information (collectively “Designated Employees”) and Board Directors.
+Paragraphs 4 to 7 below apply only to employees at the director level and above and other employees designated from time to time by a Monitor as being likely to come into possession of material non-public information (collectively “Designated Employees”) and Board Directors.

 ALL EMPLOYEES & BOARD DIRECTORS:

 1. Transactions involving the Company’s securities are prohibited at all times if you have knowledge of material non-public information about the Company.
 Transactions in the Company’s securities are prohibited until the close of the first full trading day after public disclosure of material non-public information.
 In general, information is “public” if it has been widely disseminated to the public, for example, through major newswires or filing with the SEC.
 If you have any questions on whether information has been publicly disclosed, please discuss with a Monitor.

 2. Bona fide gifts of Company securities are generally excluded from the restrictions of this policy; however, such gifts are subject to reporting for Executive Officers and Board Directors and are therefore subject to pre-transaction review as set forth under "Additional Rules Applicable to Form 4 Filers and LT Members” below.